SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 This target is interpreted to cover research about
 * Transparency in climate financing (phrase 1)
-* Mechanisms for providing climate financing, including operalisation/capitalisation, and contributions and commitments of developed countries (phrase 2)
+* Mechanisms for providing climate financing, including operationalisation/capitalisation, and contributions and commitments of developed countries (phrase 2)

 This query consists of 2 phrases.

-Term suggestions from CAB:
-•	climate finance, climate finance negotiations, Financial Mechanism, commitment, national commitments, mitigation, mitigate, mitigation action, developing country needs, transparency, financial transparency
-•	Developed country, developing country, Annex II Parties, developing country Parties, developed country Parties
-•	Green Climate Fund, GCF, Financial Mechanism of the Convention, long-term finance
-•	Article 11, Kyoto Protocol, Special Climate Change Fund, SCCF, Least Developed Countries Fund, LDCF, Green Environment Facility, GEF, Adaptation Fund, AF

 ##### Phrase 1: